-Drawings must consist of a maximum 8 A4 folds wide and 2 A4 folds in height.
+Drawings must consist of a maximum 8 A4 drawing frames wide and 2 A4 drawing frames in height.

 The title block is to be placed in the bottom right corner of the drawing frame.

 The north arrow is placed inside the drawing field in the upper right corner.